data-gymnasia/courses/content/programming-in-python/content.md

 ---

-Like strings, lists can be **indexed** to retrieve their elements.
+Like strings, lists can be **indexed** to obtain their elements.
 Indexes in Python begin at 0:

     pre(data-executable)
       | myList = [1, "flower", True, 7]